05 Dec Sport is not just for fans, it is also a business platform.

 Consumers, too, use data to make their decisions: TripAdvisor for travel, Yelp for dinner, Google for any search.

-Beyond the use made of it by sports organisations and consumers, data in sport has evolved so much that - like social networks - it is now fully integrated into the proposed experience.
-Data in sport brings a playful dimension to the experience of fans, who rely on the statistics of their players/teams to become more engaged, until they are fully immersed in the event.
+Beyond its use by sports organisations and consumers, data in sport has evolved so much that - like social media - it is now fully integrated into the experience.
+Data in sport brings a playful dimension to the fan experience, as fans rely on the statistics of their players/teams to become more engaged, to the point of becoming totally immersed in the event.

 To satisfy the appetite of its audiences, sport is the only industry to make a large amount of data available to the public.
 As consumers, we never look for the occupancy rate of our favourite hotel, nor the latte/macchiato ratio of our barista.
 However, when it comes to the much-anticipated match, we are fond of all possible and imaginable statistics - both historical and current - accessible at our fingertips on our second favourite screen (tablet, smartphone).